Updated June 7, 2023

 4. Selenium Grid

-- Selenium Grid is also one of the most important components of Selenium Suite which makes us take actions on our tests on different machines or servers in contrast to different or unique browsers in parallel world-mechanism or a parallel environment.
+- Selenium Grid is also one of the most important components of Selenium Suite, which makes us take actions on our tests on different machines or servers in contrast to different or unique browsers in a parallel world mechanism or a parallel environment.

 - In other words, we can say that we can compile and run our script tests in a parallel environment on different machines or virtual machines running on different operating systems and browsers.

-- Selenium scripts are created by recording actions using the web application under test running in a browser which is much useful attribute for testers and testing environment.
+- Selenium scripts are created by recording actions using the web application under test running in a browser, which is a valuable attribute for testers and testing environments.

-- It integrates well with popular testing tools such as Hudson, Sauce Labs, Selenium-Grid, Q Metry, and others.
+- It integrates well with popular testing tools like Hudson, Sauce Labs, Selenium-Grid, and Q Metry.